-The MA and MFA (Master of Fine Arts) courses are for graduates of appropriate disciplines who wish to follow a career in voice teaching and who seek specialised study and practice in voice and speech.
+These courses are for graduates of appropriate disciplines who wish to follow a career in voice teaching and who seek specialised study and practice in voice and speech.

-They are particularly likely to appeal to professionals who already have an interest in and knowledge of the voice and for applying it to the fields of performance practice, performance training or other related pedagogies – for example actors, directors, drama teachers, trained singers and speech therapists.
+They are particularly likely to appeal to professionals who already have an interest in, and knowledge of, the voice and for applying it to the fields of performance practice, performance training or other related pedagogies, for example actors, directors, drama teachers, trained singers and speech therapists.

-MA and MFA Term One develops awareness of personal and professional needs and gives a foundation in practical skills, related academic disciplines, vocal pedagogy and research methods for the more applied work that follows.
+The MA and MFA Term One develops awareness of personal and professional needs and gives a foundation in practical skills, related academic disciplines, vocal pedagogy and research methods for the more applied work that follows.

 In the first year of the MFA, students join the MA students for terms one to three of their course.
-The MFA extends into a second year that engages you with further specialist subject skills.
-You are offered extended and sustained experience, working closely with members of the related industry to establish yourself as a professional practitioner.
-In the second year of the course, you are encouraged to specialise in one or more directions, building on their first year’s teaching.
+The MFA then extends into a second year, beginning in October, that involves a mix of work place attachments, mentorships and observed practice, in close liaison with members of the related industries.
+In the second year of the course, students are encouraged to specialise in one or more directions, building on their first year’s teaching.

 The MFA second year widens the opportunities to practice knowledge within a professional context in which pertinent questions can be asked, protocols tested and new structures suggested.
 Students are expected to undertake tutorials and occasional seminars throughout the year although these may be via Skype, as part of an on-going process of pedagogical reflection and engagement leading to the submission of a final dissertation.

 The MFA offers a further embedding of skills and concepts learnt during its second year.
 In some countries, the MFA is more recognised, particularly for those interested in teaching, or research in a higher education environment.